 You are entitled to information on your medical condition, conveyed in a way you can understand.
 This information shall include (except in emergencies and where applicable):

-If you choose not to undergo treatment, or leave the hospital against the doctor’s advice, to the extent permitted by law, you may do so only after signing a form to request discharge against medical advice.
-You will be fully responsible for the consequences of your decision.
+The information provided will help you decide whether to give consent to, or refuse the proposed treatment and/or procedure.
+If you choose not to undergo treatment, or leave the hospital against the doctor’s advice, to the extent permitted by law, you may do so upon signing a form to request discharge against medical advice.
+You will accept full responsibility for consequences as a result of your decision.

 For more information, please contact HOTA Hotline: 1800-2254-122 or visit the Ministry of Health website at www.moh.gov.sg.